-Note 7 Long-Term Debt
+Note 8 Long-Term Debt

 The School District issues general obligation bonds to provide funds for the acquisition and construction of major capital facilities.
 General obligation bonds have been issued for general governmental activities in prior years and therefore are reported in the Debt Service Fund.
-The District did not have any outstanding bonds as of June 30, 2015.
+The District did not have any outstanding long-term bonds as of June 30, 2016.

-The following is a summary of the long-term debt transactions of the District for the year ended June 30, 2015:
+The following is a summary of the District's long-term debt transactions for the year ended June 30, 2016: